 “We got people thanking us, saying this was the first year they enjoyed the enrollment process and actually understood their health benefits.”

 Getting that buy-in from employees was crucial—and for Mai’s team, validating.

 Mai’s been in the people business for a long time.
 She’s evaluated and bought HR technology vendors of all sorts and has been disappointed more than once.
 Product teams can fall behind; with a long history at technology startups, she gets that.
 But if there’s one thing that bothers Mai, it’s being oversold.

 “When you’ve worked in HR for a while, you’ve been sold things that don’t exist.”
 Mai found Namely’s transparency refreshing.
 “That level of honesty is tough to find sometimes in the world of fancy demos.”

 Picking an HR vendor is a big decision, and not one easily undone.
 Don’t be afraid to get into the details, and ask feature questions.
 “Can your system handle three direct deposit fields?
 What exactly is on the roadmap for this quarter?”

 Even after implementing Namely, Mai never stopped asking those questions.
 She, like the rest of our clients, gets a full view into our product roadmap.
 If she wants to request a feature, she has a direct line of contact with product leadership.
 We’re building the future of HR, together.

 It’s the type of human relationship you don’t often see between vendor and client.
 And like Mai, we like it that way.

-OneLogin is one of hundreds of companies that use Namely to streamline their HR, payroll, benefits and time management needs.
+OneLogin is one of more than 1,400 companies that use Namely to streamline people operations, payroll, benefits, and time & attendance needs.